lazerwalker/tinsel/README.md

 ## Caveats
 Tinsel was originally built as part of a transmedia game project I was prototyping.
 I eventually stopped work on that project, but I felt that Tinsel was worth salvaging and releasing on its own.
-As such, though, it's fairly rough.
-I recognize that the flow to get it installed and set up with your own custom code isn't ideal.
+As such, it's fairly rough.
+This isn't production-ready code, both from a standpoint of scaling/stability and from the work required as a game designer to get things up and running. code isn't ideal.

 I'd love to get it to the point where it can function more as a traditional game engine/framework rather than requiring such familiarity with Ruby and Rails, but it's difficult to justify putting in the time without the guarantee that anybody else will use it.

-That being said, please check this out!
-If you find yourself using and enjoying Tinsel, definitely drop me a line; knowing that people out there are interested in this and want to build cool shit with it would definitely inspire me to give it the love and polish it deserves.
+If you find yourself using and enjoying Tinsel, drop me a line; knowing that people out there are interested in this and want to build cool shit with it would definitely inspire me to give it the love and polish it deserves.

 ## Contributing